Johnny Juzang: Junior season (2021–2022)

 During the offseason, Juzang declared for the NBA draft while maintaining his college eligibility.
 After making it into the first round of some mock drafts but also struggling in a few draft combine games, he decided to return to UCLA and contend for a national championship in 2021–22.
 Hoping to boost his draft stock, Juzang instead fought injuries, missing one game due to a sore hip from a scooter accident and two others with a sprained right ankle.
 He was also sidelined for two games after testing positive for COVID-19, and failed to significantly improve on defense during the season.
 Though he was the focus of opponents' defensive game plans, Juzang largely duplicated his statistics from a year before and remained as UCLA's leading scorer, helping lead the team to a No. 4 seed in the 2022 NCAA tournament.
 He was named a third-team All-American by the National Association of Basketball Coaches, and was voted to the All-Pac-12 first team.
 He was also listed on the final national ballot for the John R. Wooden Award, and was a finalist for the Jerry West Award, given to the top shooting guard in the nation.
-After failing to reach double figures in scoring in four out of six games, Juzang had his best game since his ankle injury with 14 points on 6-of-11 shooting along with eight rebounds in a 72–56 win over Saint Mary's in the second round of the NCAA Tournament.
+After failing to reach double figures in scoring in four out of six games, Juzang had his best game since his ankle injury with 14 points on 6-of-11 shooting along with eight rebounds in a 72–56 win over Saint Mary's in the second round of the NCAA tournament.
 He scored 14 again in the Bruins' season-ending 73–66 loss to North Carolina in the Sweet Sixteen, but needed 13 shots and was only 2-of-8 shooting in the second half.
 After the season, he left UCLA to enter the NBA draft.

 Professional career

-Utah Jazz (2022–present)
+Utah Jazz (2022–2025)

 Juzang went undrafted in the 2022 NBA draft.
 He played for the Utah Jazz in the 2022 NBA Summer League, although his debut was delayed after he suffered a concussion in a car crash days after he arrived in Utah.
 After the summer league, he signed a two-way contract with the Jazz.
 During the season, he missed over a month with a serious wrist sprain.
 He made his NBA debut on February 28, 2023 in a 102–94 loss to the San Antonio Spurs, scoring three points.

+On July 19, 2023, Juzang signed another two-way contract with the Jazz.
+In a March 15, 2024 game against the Atlanta Hawks, Juzang scored a then-career-high 19 points on 7-for-11 shooting in 25 minutes off of the bench.
+Juzang scored a new career high of 27 points against the Golden State Warriors in a regular season game on April 7, 2024.
+On August 13, he signed a four-year contract with the Jazz.
+On June 30, 2025, Juzang was waived by the Jazz.